oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

         ![AVDF](./images/avdf-102.png "Configure network settings")

-    - For ens3, the Proxy Ports are set to 15223 and 15224, because here we will use these ports to use Database Firewall
+    - For ens3, the Proxy Ports are set to 15223 and 15224.We will use these ports for Database Firewall

         ![AVDF](./images/avdf-103.png "Proxy Ports settings")